corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/introduction.md

 As an operator of a network, Corda 5 places the control in your hands, acknowledging that the rules governing access to a network are best set and managed by you.
 Deployments can match the scale of the problem and then grow and adapt as it changes.
 It is cloud-native; behaving as any other modern application, with the tooling to match.

-## Start small
+## Start Small

 Corda 5 is designed to enable anyone to start small and scale as needed.
 An entire application network can run on a single laptop, with many self-sovereign identities sharing the compute resources.
 When required, Corda supports scaling out to the data center, enabling true decentralization of execution as identities progressively move to their own clusters.
 The network grows without losing control over what is important; i.e., the rules allowing people into the network and the rules governing the exchange of information.
 Corda 5 can handle running ten identities or many thousands of them.

-## Highly available
+## Highly Available

 The worker architecture means that Corda 5 can be deployed in a Hot-Hot/Active-Active configuration, which ensures continuity of execution under fault scenarios.
 If a worker crashes, another can pick up the checkpointed flow and continue execution.

-## Scale out
+## Scale Out

 The architecture enables horizontal scaling to facilitate parallel execution of thousands of flows.
 Capacity can be added or removed as needed via the scaling of the worker community.

-## No work, no cost
+## No Work - No Cost

 Identities are not tied to a single executing compute instance.
 When idle, aside from some small costs associated with static storage, identity does not incur overhead.
 This allows the interleaving of many identities on a much smaller system than previously available, dramatically reducing the cost per identity.

-## Progressive decentralisation
+## Progressive Decentralization
-True decentralisation is difficult.
+True decentralization is difficult.
 Attempting to force it on people or industries too soon results in friction of adoption.
-Corda 5, with its concepts of *virtual nodes*, allows for what we term *progressive decentralisation*.
+Corda 5, with its concepts of *virtual nodes*, allows for what we term *progressive decentralization*.
 That is, systems that allow themselves to start in a managed, centralized fashion, whilst retaining digital sovereignty, which allows migration of those nodes to their own infrastructure when the time is right.

-## A global database
+## A Global Database

 One of the standard models for describing Corda has been that of a global database where the rules for updating rows and columns are encapsulated within a smart contract.
 This smart contract defers control to those who currently hold access to those elements, without requiring input from a central point of control.
 Only those who need to see or have access to a record have it.
 The evolution of that record is constrained in the ways that the initator felt was appropriate.